Moon has more water than previously thought, studies suggest

 It also covers 20 per cent more area than previously thought, and could prolong future missions to the moon, the study suggests.

-By measuring the wavelengths of sunlight reflecting off the moon’s surface, scientists at Nasa’s ASA Goddard Space Flight Center found a chemical signature that is H2O.
+By measuring the wavelengths of sunlight reflecting off the moon’s surface, scientists at NASA’s ASA Goddard Space Flight Centre found a chemical signature that is H2O.

 The water was found near the north and south pole in amounts of anywhere between 100 to 400 parts per million.